Aconcagua Gear List

 One pair of insulated warm shell gloves with removable liners.
 Expedition gloves are extra-warm gloves that allow dexterity in icy conditions and higher altitudes.
 They should have an insulated, waterproof, and breathable shell and have insulated removable liners.

-You should look for gloves with a cinch strap at the wrist, a cinch cord at the gauntlet and wrist keeper leashes to prevent dropping gloves in windy conditions, and curved fingers.
-They allow maneuverability in the camps, although they are not as warm as mittens.
+You should look for gloves with a cinch strap at the wrist, a cinch cord at the gauntlet, wrist keeper leashes to prevent gloves from dropping in windy conditions, and curved fingers.
+These gloves allow maneuverability in the camps, although they are not as warm as mittens.

 Mittens